roxanneminerals/roxanneminerals.github.io/cv.md

 Work with current Humphrey students as a mentor by attending mentor and student events, meeting individually with students, and providing resources and connections.

-*Co-organizer, PyLadies Twin Cities    Sept.
-2014 – June 2015*
+*PyLadies Twin Cities    Sept.
+2014 - present*

 Planned and hosted meetups and events for the local chapter of an international group of women who program in the Python language.
 Provide resources to help PyLadies learn, teach, and contribute to the tech community.
 Represented PyLadies on the organizing committee for Data^3, collaborative data event with PyMNtos and the R user group.
 Planned and led an Installfest for attendees to prepare for the event.
 Represented PyLadies TC at PyCon in April 2015.

-*Member-Organizer, Open Twin Cities    Feb.
-2014 – June 2015*
+*Open Twin Cities    Feb.
+2014 – present*

 Attended meetups and events intended to help people collaboratively use and create technology for social good; focused on recruiting non-technical people and helping them find ways to contribute.
 Co-organized ClimateHack to bring together environmentalists, activists, and programmers (Sept 2015).
 Co-organized CycleHack Twin Cities to make cycling more sustainable (June 2015).